nik0816/Kubernetes-/Cluster creation/Kubeadm/Multimaster using HA proxy loadbalancer/Readme.md

-# Highly available Stacked Kubernetes cluster creation using kubeadm
+# Highly available Stacked Kubernetes cluster creation using kubeadm version before 1.26.0

 To setup Highly available multimaster kubernetes cluster using kubeadm on the ubuntu 20.04 follow this document.